 How do I apply?

-However, the government has said that employers should keep records of all the statutory sick payments that you want to claim from HMRC, including:
+The government has said that employers should keep records of all the statutory sick payments that you want to claim from HMRC, including:

 - The reason why an employee could not work